 That said, these behavior changes are very rare.
 And they should go away once your toddler finishes taking azithromycin.
 Keep in mind that having an infection can also lead to changes in a child’s behavior.
 Azithromycin is used to treat certain infections.

-Talk with your child’s doctor if you have concerns about behavioral side effects of azithromycin.
+Talk with your child’s doctor if you have concerns about any behavioral side effects azithromycin may cause.

 Does azithromycin cause long-term side effects?